MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tasks-app.md

 > [!NOTE]
 > If you can't find the Planner app, search for the names in the first note of this article.
 The app could still be in the process of being renamed.

-### Enable or disable Tasks for specific users in your organization
+### Enable or disable Planner for specific users in your organization

 To allow or block specific users in your organization from using Planner, make sure Planner is turned on for your organization on the [Manage apps](manage-apps.md) page, and then create a custom policy for app permissions and assign it to those users.
 To learn more, see [Manage app permission policies in Teams](teams-app-permission-policies.md).